-(1) Reflects the aggregate grant date fair value of option awards and RSUs granted to our named executive officers in 2022, calculated in accordance with FASB ASC Topic 718 excluding any estimates of forfeitures related to service-based vesting conditions.
-For information regarding assumptions underlying the valuation of equity awards, see Note 9 to our consolidated financial statements for the year ended December 31, 2022.
+(1) Reflects the aggregate grant date fair value of option awards and RSUs granted to our named executive officers in 2023, calculated in accordance with FASB ASC Topic 718 excluding any estimates of forfeitures related to service-based vesting conditions.
+For information regarding assumptions underlying the valuation of equity awards, see Note 9 to our consolidated financial statements for the year ended December 31, 2023.
+The awards were granted under the 2014 Plan.
+Please see the Compensation Discussion and Analysis section of this proxy statement for more information regarding these equity awards.